akdemirlab/HiCPlotter/README.md

 [Numpy, Scipy, Matplotlib](http://www.scipy.org/).

-_HiC Plotter is tested on Mac OS (Mountain Lion and Yosemite) and Linux (RedHat 4.1.2-44 and 5.5-Final) systems._
+_HiCPlotter is tested on Mac OS (Mountain Lion and Yosemite) and Linux (RedHat 4.1.2-44 and 5.5-Final) systems._

-_HiC Plotter is purposefully designed with the least amount of dependencies to make it easily applicable._
+_HiCPlotter is purposefully designed with the least amount of dependencies to make it easily applicable._

 # Arguments: